-- Myofibrils are made up of sarcomeres, the smallest functional units of a muscle. - A sarcomere is composed of filaments of two proteins, myosin and actin, which are responsible for muscle contraction. - Myosin is a thick filament with a globular head at one end. - An actin filament-composed of actin, tropomyosin, and troponin-is attached to a Z disk.
+- Myofibrils are the contractile elements of skeletal muscle, with several hundred to several thousand composing a single muscle. - Myofibrils are made up of sarcomeres, the smallest functional units of a muscle. - A sarcomere is composed of filaments of two proteins, myosin and actin, which are responsible for muscle contraction. - Myosin is a thick filament with a globular head at one end. - An actin filament-composed of actin, tropomyosin, and troponin-is attached to a Z disk.